Video Viewing Rooms on The Kitchen OnScreen

 The Video Viewing Room series makes recent video works and archival recordings available online.
 This initiative revives The Kitchen’s longstanding Video Viewing Room—a dedicated space within our buildings from 1975 through the early 1990s.
 Functioning at first as a resource facility where visitors could watch their own tapes or view videos from The Kitchen’s archive and collection, in fall 1978 the Video Viewing Room began to feature curated programs of artists’ videos.

-Available to view beginning the week of October 25, 2021
+Available to view beginning January 27

 Season programming is made possible in part with support from The Kitchen’s Board of Directors and The Kitchen Leadership Fund.
 To learn more about the Leadership Fund, click here.

 Image: Still from Brian Fuata, of a house besieged (preposition tweaked), 2020.
 Single-channel video, 11:49 minutes.
 Commissioned by the Art Gallery of New South Wales for Together in Art New Work, 2020.
 Supported by the Tindale Foundation.
 Image courtesy of the artist.

 Image description: An image of Brian Fuata performing as a ghost behind a blue backdrop and a projected image, with a microphone and speaker set on the ground, alongside a banner of text that reads "diving gushing water sounds" in yellow at the top center of the image, with other text on the right side that reads "Aodhan wrote me a poem about ghosts doing their laundry."